top of page

 (we didn't add the undergarments to the fence)

-Beatty had two advantages for us.
-It was less expensive (half price) than Death Valley’s hotels, and it had some nearby attractions.
-The nearby attractions were Rhyolite, local characters gambling or drinking, and interesting, run-down structures.
-An hour north was Goldfield with the automobiles stuck into the ground, and a half-hour further north was Tonopah, with an old silver mine.
+Staying in Beatty has two advantages.
+It is less expensive (half price) than Death Valley’s hotels, and it has some nearby attractions.
+The nearby attractions ware Rhyolite, local characters gambling or drinking, and interesting, run-down structures.
+An hour north is the town of Goldfield with the automobiles stuck into the ground, and a half-hour further north is Tonopah, with an old silver mine.

-Vacant trailers, collapsing houses, non-drivable antique cars, junk littering yards, trucks and cars passing through on their way to Las Vegas, an Arco station with slot machines, a 25 mph speed limit, and older people with vacant looks are our memories of Beatty.
+Vacant trailers, collapsing houses, non-drivable antique cars, junk littering yards, trucks and cars passing through on their way to Las Vegas, an Arco station with slot machines, a 25-mph speed limit, and older people with vacant looks are our memories of Beatty.
 Oh yes, and a Tesla charging station next to the Stagecoach, a smoke-filled Casino, but we never saw any Teslas.
-We like to stay in remote places in which we find more photographic opportunities and different, interesting people.
+If you stay in remote places, you may find more photographic opportunities and different, interesting people.

 We photographed a group of 5 wild burros along Highway 374 near the Rhyolite turnoff.
 One was slowly walking across 375 (see Rhyolite pictures).

-The ghost town, Rhyolite, is nearby, about 4 miles to the west, and on the way to Death Valley
+The ghost town of Rhyolite and the Goldwell Open Air Museum (a sculpture park) is nearby, about 4 miles to the west, and on the way to Death Valley

 Mel's diner was very nice.